sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 | Label Existence      | Label argument in control operation not present in code. |            jmp its_a_trap; (Consider this as is a full program)     |
 | Repeated Label |      A label should be unique and not be repeated.       | jmp label;<br/> label: a:int=1;<br/> label: a:int =2 |

 By and large, we have implemented the checker satisfying all of our defined behaviors.
-But we don't know if that's exhaustive for all possible errors (not necessarily type error).
-We would be very happy if someone comes up with more cases and reaches out us by mail or github issues.
+But we don't know if that's exhaustive for all possible errors (not necessarily type errors).
+We would be very happy if someone comes up with more cases and reaches out us by mail or GitHub issues.